Almost sharp global wellposedness and scattering for the defocusing conformal wave equation on the hyperbolic space: Preliminaries

-In order to study the frequency interaction, we need a tool which serves similar role as the Littlewood Paley operators do in Euclidean spaces.
+In order to study the frequency interaction, we need a tool which functions in $\hs$ like Littlewood Paley operators in Euclidean spaces.
 For that purpose, heat flow based operators have been developed and used widely to localize frequencies on manifolds, see \cite{klainerman2006geometric}, \cite{lawrie2018local}, \cite{staffilani2020high} for examples of their applications.
 In this paper, we will use the notations from \cite{staffilani2020high}.
-Below we list the definition and some properties of heat flow based operators. \begin{defn}[Heat Flow Based Frequency Projection Operators] For any $s>0$, we define
+Below we list the definition and some properties of heat flow based operators.